Our Verdict

 It’s not just the cards, featuring feathered friends and with bird facts to boot, that are lovely.
 Every component is just so inviting, from the dice tower shaped like a birdhouse, to the bright, pastel-coloured eggs that I constantly have to resist the urge to pop in my mouth.
 Wingspan is a gateway board game that makes the job of getting people to actually sit down at the table and try something complicated a thousand times easier, simply thanks to how it looks and feels.

 The beak-based theme of Wingspan is one that seems to have a certain universal appeal – collecting food to attract different birds to your habitats is both wholesome and appeals to the collector inside all of us.
 True it often doesn’t make perfect sense: for instance, it’s a bit weird that you have to bribe birds with eggs to get them on the board.
-But this is easy to overlook when their are other great elements that are so on-theme, like birds of prey that need to find smaller birds to eat, or cuckoos that lay eggs in other birds’ nests.
+But this is easy to overlook when there are other great elements that are so on-theme, like birds of prey that need to find smaller birds to eat, or cuckoos that lay eggs in other birds’ nests.

 It’s a great game too, once you actually start playing.
 Wingspan is easy to learn, but very difficult to master thanks to the sheer number of ways there are to earn points.
 Each of your turns is full of tricky but exciting decision making, as your strategy must take into account the bird cards you have in hand, the food available to pay for them, the bonus objectives that’ll score you points each round, as well as your personal bonus card that provides a unique objective.
 All these factors mean it can be impossible to know who’s winning until the game ends, but it also provides a ton of variety, and ensures no two games of Wingspan ever pan out the same.